-A 2020/21 annual works programme has been prepared and approved for all KNE sites with biodiversity plans (164 plans existing at 1 July 2020 and 7 new biodiversity plans prepared to date).
-At the end of September 2020 works has been initiated at some KNE sites.
-An additional seventeen biodiversity plans will prepared for KNE sites during the financial year, and initial works will be initiated upon approval of those plans.
+An annual works programme has been prepared and approved for all KNE sites with biodiversity plans (164 plans existing at 1 July 2020 and 17 additional biodiversity plans prepared for the year to date).
+At the end of December 2020 work has been initiated a number of KNE sites.
+An additional 7+ biodiversity plans will prepared for KNE sites during the financial year, and initial works will be initiated upon approval of those plans.